RobertCarrUTA/Mavs-Arboretum-Store/README.md

 # Known Issues
 * Hitting the cancel button when creating a new store will cause the program to crash.
 The program will not crash if you hit X on the window or press ESC.
 Fixing this is on my to-do list.
+* The program crashes if a user clicks the X on the Add New Order window when the customer list is empty.
+A new order will be created for a customer if the customer list is not empty and the user clicks the X on the window.
+In contrast, pressing the Cancel button does not cause it to crash, pressing ESC does cause it to crash.
+Fixing this is on my to-do list.

 ## Project UML Class Diagram
 This project was designed and implemented using the UML class diagram shown below.